Skip to Main Content

 Join the Van Delivery listserv!

-This list connects you with important information about Van Delivery.
-It's also THE place to ask other libraries for Van Delivery bags, as well as items missing in transit.
+This list connects you with important information, announcements and updates about Van Delivery.
+It's also THE place to ask other libraries for van delivery bags, as well as items missing in transit.

 Contact for Van Delivery